 He wrote the book The Boychoir: A Practical Guide for Directors, Administrators, Board Members, Choristers, and Parents, which is published by the American Choral Directors Association as Monograph #16, available here.
 He also published nine columns in the Choral Journal while serving as National Chair for Boychoirs.

-He has taught applied studio piano and voice, choral ensembles, accompanying, advanced choral conducting, choral methods, choral literature and arranging, sight-singing and aural skills, music theory, music appreciation, music and art in the western world, class piano, voice class, and music theory.
+He has taught applied studio piano and voice, choral ensembles, accompanying, score reading, advanced choral conducting, piano literature, choral methods, choral literature and arranging, sight-singing and aural skills, music theory, music appreciation, music and art in the western world, class piano, voice class, and music theory.

 Wolfe received his D.M.A., M.M., and B.M., graduating "summa cum laude," with a double major in Piano Performance and Vocal Music Education, from the College-Conservatory of Music of the University of Cincinnati, with additional studies at the University of Michigan, Westminster Choir College, The Ohio State University, and the Actilingua Institute of Vienna, Austria.